scikit-tda/DREiMac/docs/theory.rst

 ..
 [3] *Multiscale Projective Coordinates via Persistent Cohomology of Sparse Filtrations*.
 J.A.
 Perea.
 Discrete Comput Geom 59, 175–225, 2018

 ..
-[4] *Multiscale Projective Coordinates via Persistent Cohomology of Sparse Filtrations*.
+[4] *Coordinatizing Data With Lens Spaces and Persistent Cohomology*.
 L. Polanco, J.A.
 Perea.
 Proceedings of the 31 st Canadian Conference on Computational Geometry (CCCG), pp. 49-57, 2019